faenrandir/a_careful_examination/documents/christianity/problems_with_christianity.md

 actions might result in their *eternal torment*.
-In the back of every LDS mind is the belief that they might be separated from their family (except for short visitation rights) and persist in this state full of regret for what might have been (missing out on living a life of complete joy and endless reproduction) if they fail to live very strict covenants.
+In the back of every LDS mind is the belief that they might be separated from their family (except for short visitation rights) and persist in this state full of regret for what might have been (missing out on living a life of complete joy and endless creation) if they fail to live strict covenants.

 *A single unrepentant "sin", no matter how small, may be enough to separate a person from God and their family for all of eternity.
 Why would I want my children to believe that?*